ominousjin/Perpetual-Autodidacticism/C#/README.md

         }

-        // Here return type is int, so an integer is sent back as an information. static int cube(int num)
+        // Here return type is int, so an integer is sent back as an information.
+        // return type can be any value like a string/double or even an array static int cube(int num)
         {
             int result = num * num * num;